steplee/frast/readme.md

 # FrastVk Notes:
-  - There is a big issue with my tree implementation for both `tiled_renderer2` and `rt`.
+  - There is a slight issue with my tree implementation for both `tiled_renderer2` and `rt`.
 It requires all children to close before closing the parent.
 This means that while rendering a deep level, a bunch out-of-frame but still high-res tiles must be resident.
   - The rocktree data includes an octant mask to help with, but I currently don't use it.
 Basically the vertices are organized in a way that allows rendering e.g. 3/8 tiles and not requiring having the sibiling still loaded.
 The parent can be partially rendered with the other 5/8 parts.
 This is a better approach.

 #### FVK RT Sample Images